S-OConnor/MSP430_TestRepo/docs/DESIGN.md

 ## 12. Timing: the 100 Hz tick

-Timer_A0 counts ACLK pulses (32 768 per second, from LFXIN in bypass mode — *MCU p.
-26*) in "up mode": it counts
-0 → CCR0, fires an interrupt, and starts over.
+Timer_A0 counts ACLK pulses (32 768 per second, from the LaunchPad's onboard crystal Y4 on LFXIN/LFXOUT — *MCU Table 5-4, p.
+26*) in "up mode": it counts 0 → CCR0, fires an interrupt, and starts over.
 With CCR0 = 327 the period
 is 328 counts: